Irving Adler(1) caused recurring problems for Irving Adler(2) in the late 1930s and 40s.

 After weeks of delays and a lengthy investigation, the FBI found that prosecution against Adler the serviceman “was not warranted at this time.”

-The FBI did not send any documents related to Irving Adler the teacher and "known Communist."
-MuckRock has requested additional documents on any investigations the Bureau conducted surrounding Adler the teacher, who went on to become a renowned activist and author.
-We will continue to follow the story of the two Irvings.
+The FBI did not send any documents related to Irving Adler the teacher and “known Communist.”
+After requesting additional documents on any investigations the Bureau conducted surrounding Adler the teacher, who went on to become a renowned activist and author, the FBI produced a single page.